 First, the same principle can be applied to any type of regular cardio.
 If biking or swimming is more your thing, follow the same formula for fast results!

-Second, if you are one who enjoys longer runs and/or are training for a specific race.
+Third, if you are one who enjoys longer runs and/or are training for a specific race.
 Keep your longer runs for enjoyment or race specific training runs and work in some of these interval workouts on your shorter run days to increase your fat burning potential.

 Finally, it’s important to keep in mind, the best workout program is the one that you enjoy enough to do regularly.
 Frame your choices around creating consistent habits for a sustainable lifestyle.